JasonJWilliamsNY/purple_line_dev_doc/step7.rst

 was not done prior to running the Purple Line.
 For demultiplexing based on index sequences, the index sequences must be defined in the metadata file.

+  ..note :

+    Even if your files were previously demultimplexed (as will generally be the case with illumina data) you must still complete this step to have your files appropriately associated with metadata.

   1. Click the 'Demultiplex reads' stop, then click :guilabel:`&demux reads` to demultiplex your sample reads.